Make an appeal

 What happens when I have submitted my appeal form?

 Your completed form and any supporting documents will be sent to Legal and Democratic Services who will arrange your appeal.
-If you would like us to acknowledge the receipt of your appeal form, you can send us a stamped addressed envelope with your form.
+If you would like us to acknowledge the receipt of an appeal form sent through the post, you must include a stamped addressed envelope with your form.
 If you submit your appeal form by email, you will receive an acknowledgment once it has been logged.

 Who will be included in an appeal hearing?